A Viscosity Approach to a Stochastic Control Problem on a Bounded Domain: A Brief Literature Survey

-In the early 1980s, Crandall and Lions~\cite{Cra} made a breakthrough in controlled systems by introducing the notion of a viscosity solution for first-order Hamilton-Jacobi-Bellman equations.
-The first treatment of viscosity solutions of second-order dynamic programming equations was given by Lions~\cite{Lion2}.
-Lions investigated the degenerate second-order HJB equation using a Feynman-Kac-type technique, representing the solutions of the second-order PDEs by the value functions of some stochastic optimal control problems.
-For general second-order equations which are not necessarily dynamic programming equations, this technique is clearly not appropriate.
-Jenson~\cite{Jen} first proved a uniqueness result for a general second-order equation.
-In Jenson~\cite{Jen} semiconvex and concave approximations of a function were given by using the distance to the graph of this function.
-Another important step in the developmnt of the second-order problems is Ishii's Lemma~\cite{Ish1}.
-Since then the proofs and the statements of the results have been greatly improved.
-In particular, the analysis results in Crandall and Ishii~\cite{CI} have been used in almost all comparison result.
-We refer to the survey article of Crandall, Ishii and Lions~\cite{CraI} for more information.
-Fleming and Soner~\cite{Fle} provides a rigorous approach to the control of Markov diffusion processes in $\mathbb{R}^{n}$.
-When the uniform parabolicity condition is satisfied, they show that the value function is a classical solution of the corresponding second-order HJB equation.
-In case that the assumption of uniform parabolicity is abandoned, they provide a systematic analysis of the value function and establish a strong version of the dynamic programming principle by making approximations which reduce the result to the uniformly parabolic case.
-Similar results were summarized and developed in Yong and Zhou~\cite{Yong} via independent approaches.
+In the early 1980s, Crandall and Lions~\cite{CrandallLions:1983} introduced the notion of viscosity solution for first-order HJB equations.
+The first treatment of viscosity solutions of second-order dynamic programming equations was then given by Lions~\cite{Lions:1983(1)}-\cite{Lions:1983(3)}, who investigated the degenerate second-order HJB equation using a Feynman-Kac-type technique, and represented solutions as value functions of some stochastic control problems.
+For general second-order equations which are not necessarily dynamic programming equations, this technique is no longer appropriate.
+Jensen~\cite{Jensen:1988} first proved a uniqueness result for a general second-order equation, in which semiconvex and concave approximations of a function are given by using the distance to the graph of this function.
+Another important step in the development of the second-order problems is Ishii's Lemma (cf.~\cite{Ishii:1989}).
+Since then the theory of second-order equations has seen great progress.
+In particular, the analytical results of Crandall and Ishii~\cite{CrandallIshii:1990} have been used in almost all comparison results.
+We refer to the survey article~\cite{CrandallIshiiLions:1992} for more detailed information.
+Fleming and Soner~\cite{FlemingSoner:2006} provided a rigorous approach to the control theory of Markov diffusion processes.
+Specifically, when uniform ellipticity is satisfied, the value function is shown to be a classical solution of the corresponding second-order HJB equation.
+When uniform ellipticity is abandoned, a systematic analysis of the value function is provided and a strong version of the dynamic programming principle is established, reducing the problem to the uniformly elliptic case.
+Similar results are summarized and developed in~\cite{YongZhou:1999} via independent approaches.
+Viscosity solutions to HJB integro-PDEs and their stochastic representation formulas as value functions of the associated stochastic optimal control problems were originally investigated by Soner~\cite{Soner:1986}, \cite{Soner:1988}.
+Stochastic optimal control of jump-diffusion processes and various results on the associated HJB equations are discussed in~\cite{OksendalSulem:2007}.